ivuorinen/starred/README.md

 - [zbirenbaum/copilot.lua](https://github.com/zbirenbaum/copilot.lua) - Fully featured & enhanced replacement for copilot.vim complete with API for interacting with Github Copilot
 - [zbirenbaum/neodim](https://github.com/zbirenbaum/neodim) - Neovim plugin for dimming the highlights of unused functions, variables, parameters, and more

+## Makefile

+- [datasets/geo-countries](https://github.com/datasets/geo-countries) - Country polygons as GeoJSON in a datapackage

 ## Markdown

 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.